Internal Wasserstein Distance for Adversarial Attack and Defense: Experiments

 \section{Experiments}

-{\textbf{Dataset.} Following \cite{alaifari2018adef}, We conduct experiments on ImageNet \cite{olga2015imagenet}.
-In addition, we arbitrarily choose 10 classes from ImageNet (called tiny ImageNet), \eg barn, megalith, alp, cliff, coral reef, lakeside, seashore, valley, volcano, and coral fungus. {Due to the space limitation, the results on CIFAR-10 are provided in the supplementary.}}
+\textbf{Dataset.} Following \cite{alaifari2018adef}, We conduct experiments on ImageNet \cite{olga2015imagenet}.
+In addition, we choose 10 classes from ImageNet (called tiny ImageNet), \eg barn, megalith, alp, cliff, coral reef, lakeside, seashore, valley, volcano, and coral fungus.
+The results on CIFAR-10 \cite{krizhevsky2009learning} are provided in Supplementary.

-\textbf{Implementation details.} We implement our method based on PyTorch \cite{Paszke2019pytorch} and use the architectures of the models following \cite{rottshaham2019singan}.
+\textbf{Implementation details.} We implement our method based on PyTorch and use the architectures of the models following \cite{rottshaham2019singan}.
 Specifically, we use two {pre-trained} classifiers (\ie Inception-v3 \cite{szegedy2016rethinking} and ResNet-101 \cite{he2016deep}) in the attack methods.
-During the training, we use an Adam optimizer \cite{kingma2014adam} to update the generator and the discriminator models with $\beta_1{=}0.5$ and $\beta_2{=}0.999$ and set the learning rate as 0.0005.
-For the defense methods, we use an SGD optimizer to train a new classifier with 200 epochs, a learning rate of $ 0.1 $, and {a} batch size of 128.
-More details of implementation and network architectures are provided in the supplementary.
+During the training, we use an Adam optimizer to update the generator and the discriminator models with $\beta_1{=}0.5$ and $\beta_2{=}0.999$ and set the learning rate as 0.0005.
+For the defense, we use an SGD optimizer to train a new classifier with 200 epochs, a learning rate of $ 0.1 $, and {a} batch size of 128.